microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-48.md

 - The UI Automation element which corresponds to the <xref:System.Windows.Forms.DataGridViewComboBoxEditingControl> or <xref:System.Windows.Forms.DataGridViewTextBoxEditingControl> is now a child of corresponding editing cell.

 __Improved LinkLabel Accessibility support__
-- Improved <xref:System.Windows.Forms.LinkLabel> control accessibility: Narrator announces the disabled state for the link if corresponding <xref:System.Windows.Forms.LinkLabel> control is disabled.
+- Improved <xref:System.Windows.Forms.LinkLabel> control accessibility: Narrator announces the disabled state for the link if the corresponding <xref:System.Windows.Forms.LinkLabel> control is disabled.

 __Improved ProgressBar Accessibility support__
 - Enabled UI Automation support for <xref:System.Windows.Forms.ProgressBar> control with ability to use UI Automation notifications and other UI Automation features.
 Developers are now able to use UI Automation notifications which Narrator can announce to indicate the progress.